darbytech/dt_blog/about.md

 layout: page
 title: About
 permalink: /about/
+published: true
 ---

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)

+I just added this line with Prose.

 You can find the source code for Minima at GitHub:
 [jekyll][jekyll-organization] /